 Playing in a dangerous manner involves no physical contact between the players.
 If there is physical contact, the action becomes an offence punishable with a direct free kick or penalty kick.
-In case of physical contact, the referee should carefully consider the high probability that misconduct has also been committed.
+In the case of physical contact, the referee should carefully consider the high probability that misconduct has also been committed.

 - If a player plays in a dangerous manner in a "normal" challenge, the referee should not take any disciplinary action.
-If the action is made with obvious risk of injury, the referee should caution the player. - If a player denies an obvious goal-scoring opportunity playing in a dangerous manner, the referee should send off the player.
+If the action is made with obvious risk of injury, the referee should caution the player - If a player denies an obvious goalscoring opportunity by playing in a dangerous manner, the referee should send off the player

-- Indirect free kick from the position where the offence occurred \ (see page 3) - If there is contact, a different offence has been committed, punishable by a direct free kick or penalty kick.
+- Indirect free kick from the position where the offence occurred (see Law 13 - Position of free kick) - If there is contact, a different offence has been committed, punishable by a direct free kick or penalty kick.